-I had just quit my day job in favour of working fulltime as a freelance writer.
-Though I was excited to begin this new chapter of my life, excitement wasn’t all that I was feeling.
+I had just quit my day job in favour of working full-time as a freelance writer.
+Though I was excited to begin this new chapter of my life, the excitement wasn’t all that I was feeling.

-With each passing day, I grew more and more anxious and unsure about the direction I was taking.
+With each passing day, I grew increasingly anxious and unsure about the direction I was taking.

 What if I don’t land a single paid writing opportunity?
 What if clients hate my writing style?
 What if I’m just not good enough?